Garmin Approach Z80 Rangefinder.

 Is the Garmin Approach Z80 the king of the hill?

 Let’s dive right in and find out together!
 I received this unit from Garmin about a month ago.
-During that time, I’ve gotten to know it quite well (considering I play/practice pretty much daily).
-Upon unboxing, and browsing through the manual, my first impression was that I would have to attend night school to figure this thing out.
+I’ve gotten to know it quite well (considering I play/practice pretty much daily).
+Upon unboxing and browsing through the manual, my first impression was that I would have to attend night school to figure this thing out.
 Definitely not the case.
 Even though the unit is slam-packed FULL of tech and features, it is surprisingly user-friendly (after a round or two).

 After owning pretty much every reputable ranging device over the past ten years, this ONE stands entirely on its own.
 It is, in almost every regard, on a different level.
 Garmin put out some seriously good claims about the Z80, and for a good reason.
 They’re right!